baraline/convst/README.md

 In the `Example` folder, you can find some other scripts to help you get started and show you how to plot some results.
 The `UCR_example.py` script allows you to run CST on any UCR dataset and plot interpretations of the results.
 Additional experiments mentioned in the paper are also found in this folder.

-Requiered packages do not include packages not related to CST, the following packages could be useful if you want to run some other scripts in the archive:

-0. `wildboard` used for ShapeletForestClassifier
-1. `networkx` used to generate critical difference diagrams

 ## Current Work in Progress